equivalent/equivalent.github.io/_posts/til/2020-11-23-image-width-and-height-in-rails-activestorage.md

 end
 ```

 > Note: there is a good reason why this is done async in a Job.
-Responses of your request will be slightly slower due to this extra code execution needs to happen.
-So you need to have a good reason to "save dimensions now"
+Responses of your request will be slightly slower due to this extra code execution.
+So unless you have a good reason don't save_dimensions_now

 ### Test